• eResearch

 • So try downloading and installing a scp client.
 FileZilla (https://filezilla-project.org/) or WinSCP (https://winscp.net/eng/download.php) are very popular

-• When setting up a connection, try connecting to hpc-data.cqu.edu.au as the host
+• When setting up a connection, connect to ada.cqu.edu.au as the host

 • Enter you username and password (the same you use to login via Open on Demand).